Skip to Main Content

 The regulation about procedures for a whistleblower to file a retaliation complaint under Sarbanes-Oxley published in the Federal Register at 80 FR 11868 (text of regulation starting at 11880)was codified in the Code of Federal Regulations at 29 CFR § 1980.103.

-In addition to the official print and online versions of the CFR, there is also an unofficial electronic version, eCFR,gov, which is discussed in the next units.
+In addition to the official print and online versions of the CFR, there is also an unofficial electronic version, eCFR,gov, which is discussed in the next sections.

 Authority & Source